SR-G/current-cost-forwarder/README.md

     --broker-password                The MQTT broker password (if authed) --broker-reconnect-timeout       The timeout between each reconnect on the broker.
 Example values : '30s', '1m', '500ms', aso.
 Default: 5000ms
     --broker-topic                   The base broker topic to publish on. /watts and /temperature will be added.
 Default: /metrics/current-cost/
     --broker-topic-temperature       The broker topic to publish on for temperature.
 Overrides base broker topic from --broker-topic.
-Example : /metrics/current-cost/${sensor}/temperature. ${sensor},${id} and ${channel} tokens are optionals.
+Example : /metrics/current-cost/${sensor}/temperature. ${sensor}, ${id} and ${channel} tokens are optionals.
     --broker-topic-watts             The broker topic to publish on for watts.
 Overrides base broker topic from --broker-topic.
-Example : /metrics/current-cost/${sensor}/watts. ${sensor},${id} and ${channel} tokens are optionals.
+Example : /metrics/current-cost/${sensor}/watts. ${sensor}, ${id} and ${channel} tokens are optionals.
   * --broker-url                     The MQTT broker URL to publish on --broker-username                The MQTT broker username (if authed) --debug                          Debug mode.
 Default: false